Service Before Self

-By Col. Reggie Ash, 21st Force Support Squadron
+By Col. Reggie Ash, 21st Mission Support Group commander

 PETERSON AIR FORCE BASE, Colo. --

-This year marks the 20th anniversary of our core values, and in those years I've spent a lot of time reflecting on the core values.
+This year marks the 21st anniversary of our Core Values, and in those years I’ve spent a lot of time reflecting on the Core Values.
 Now I have a totally different perspective than I did in 1995.
-"Service before self" isn't about what's more important, it's about sacrifice.
+“Service before self” isn’t about what’s more important, it’s about sacrifice.

 Think about “service” or the act of serving others.
 There’s an infinite number of ways you can serve others.
 You can help a community outreach group that seeks to improve the lives of the economically less fortunate, such as Habitat for Humanity or the Springs Rescue Mission.
 You might serve your neighbor by cooking a meal in time of need.

 Churches provide a variety of ways to serve others from teaching opportunities to missions in foreign lands.
 Some people choose to serve by spending their time on a worthy cause, while others choose to serve that same cause with their checkbooks.
 Regardless of how you choose to serve others, your service involves a sacrifice.
 If you are serving others, you are sacrificing an important resource … perhaps a sacrifice of time, perhaps a sacrifice of money, perhaps something else of value.

 For those who wear the uniform of the U.S. Armed Forces, that sacrifice is unique and much more personal.
 No other type of service involves the sacrifice required from the men and women in uniform and their families.
 When new Airmen transfer into the 21st Mission Support Group, I never know if they requested to be at Peterson or if they wanted to be somewhere far away, doing something very different.